bcoles/kasld/README.md

 architectures; on decoupled architectures a note is printed instead when physical results exist that would have been derivable on a coupled system.

-RISC-V 64 is notable: the module region is anchored to the kernel image (`MODULES_VADDR = PFN_ALIGN(&_end) - SZ_2G`, `MODULES_END = PFN_ALIGN(&_start)`),
+RISC-V64 is notable: the module region is anchored to the kernel image (`MODULES_VADDR = PFN_ALIGN(&_end) - SZ_2G`, `MODULES_END = PFN_ALIGN(&_start)`),
 so modules shift with the randomized kernel.
 If module addresses are known but the text base is not, a text range can be derived: